 The American Society for Bariatric Surgery (ASBS) recognized the need for this framework of care delivery and assessment in bariatric surgery and in 2003 they formed the nonprofit accreditation agency, surgical review corporation (SRC)[7].
 The bariatric surgery center of excellence program has been shown to improve surgical outcomes[8].
-This positive performance may be related in part to the fact that center of excellence programs are typically found in higher volume facilities (> 100 cases per year) with literature supporting volume as a metric by which accreditation occurs[9].9 Compared to low volume facilities, patients who underwent gastric bypass at high-volume hospitals had a shorter length of hospital stay (3.8 d vs 5.1 d, P < 0.01), lower overall complications (10.2% vs 14.5%, P < 0.01), lower complications of medical care (7.8% vs 10.8%, P < 0.01), and lower costs ($10292 vs $13908, P < 0.01), further compounding this notion[10].
+This positive performance may be related in part to the fact that center of excellence programs are typically found in higher volume facilities (> 100 cases per year) with literature supporting volume as a metric by which accreditation occurs[9].
+Compared to low volume facilities, patients who underwent gastric bypass at high-volume hospitals had a shorter length of hospital stay (3.8 d vs 5.1 d, P < 0.01), lower overall complications (10.2% vs 14.5%, P < 0.01), lower complications of medical care (7.8% vs 10.8%, P < 0.01), and lower costs ($10292 vs $13908, P < 0.01), further compounding this notion[10].
 Additionally, centers of excellence in knee and hip replacement have also shown statistically significant lower risk of complications with an odds ratio of 0.80 (P = 0.002)[11].

-The AAGL was inspired by the success of the bariatric and knee and hip center of excellence programs and partnered with SRC in 2010 to launch the ‘‘Center of Excellence in Minimally Invasive Gynecology’’ (COEMIG) program.
+The AAGL was inspired by the success of the bariatric and knee and hip center of excellence programs and partnered with SRC in 2010 to launch the COEMIG program.
 Like other center of excellence programs, COEMIG focuses on improving outcomes, reducing costs, increasing access to minimally invasive procedures and advancing the field.

 The ten-year-old accreditation methodology used for the bariatric centers of excellence program has proven efficacious in improving surgical outcomes and lowering readmission rates[8,12].
 COEMIG utilizes a similar system to promote a potentially transformative mechanism for surgeons, healthcare organizations and the discipline of minimally invasive gynecologic surgery as a whole[1].
 SRC reports that this transformation includes processes to improve safety and efficacy, promote practice development, contain costs and improve patient satisfaction[1].